hashicorp/terraform-aws-vault/modules/update-certificate-store/README.md

 Error initializing Vault: Get https://127.0.0.1:8200/v1/secret/foo: x509: certificate signed by unknown authority
 ```

-You can get around this error by explicitly telling the client to trust the TLS cert's public key:
+You can get around this error by explicitly telling the client to trust the public key of the CA that signed that TLS
+certificate:

 ```
-vault read -ca-cert=/opt/vault/tls/vault.crt.pem secret/foo
+vault read -ca-cert=/opt/vault/tls/ca.crt.pem secret/foo

 Key                 Value
 ---                 -----